agustinparrotta/design-patterns/README.md

 Notes:

 - It’s very often used in systems based on some legacy code.
 In such cases, Adapters make legacy code work with modern classes.
+- It is one of the simplest and useful patterns there are.
+- Solves the problem of adapting interfaces of two or more objects that are not compatible (e.g. methods from a 3rd party library).
+- 2 ways:

+    1. Create a class that inherits from the one we need and create an alias for the method, which internally will adapt the call to make it compatible with the method we need (see adapter_extra_ex.py, option 1)
+    2. A better approach would be to use composition instead (see adapter_extra_ex.py, option 2, or adapter_conceptual.py)

+- If we want to perform transformations or extra functionality over an object, while keeping its original interface, the decorator pattern is a much better option, as we'll see later in this chapter.

 Importance: 4
+Recommended: 5 (using composition)

 ### 2.2.
 Bridge